beetbox/beets/docs/reference/config.rst

 the UI behaves for a certain quality of match.
 The recommendation for a certain match is usually based on the distance calculation.
-But you can also control the recommendation for certain specific situations by defining *maximum* recommendations when (a) a match has missing/extra tracks; (b) the track number for at least one track differs; or (c) the track length for at least one track differs.
+But you can also control the recommendation for certain specific situations by defining *maximum* recommendations when:

+* a match has missing/extra tracks;
+* the track number for at least one track differs;
+* the track length for at least one track differs; or
+* a match came from the optional :doc:`Discogs </plugins/discogs>` plugin.

 To define maxima, use keys under ``max_rec:`` in the ``match`` section::

     match:
         max_rec:
+            discogs: strong
             partial: medium
             tracklength: strong
             tracknumber: strong